rnand/lambda-ml/index.md

 We will not be afraid to speculate.
 But we'll be careful to distinguish skepticism from fact.

-The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, of the awesome machinery of nature."
+The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, of the awesome machinery of nature."</p>
 </div>

 ### ചാപ്റ്ററുകള്‍